zonemaster/zonemaster/docs/requirements/TestRequirements.md

 Zonemaster.

-Any previous mapping detailing the inheritance on the requirements from Zonecheck and DNSCheck can be found inolder versions of this document.
+Any previous mapping detailing the inheritance on the requirements from Zonecheck and DNSCheck can be found in older versions of this document.

 Source documents
 ----------------